-- No material deterioration in quality or service to any customer must take place as a result of common carriage; - Customers remaining with their current supplier will not bear any of the cost of new entry; - The Licensee will be responsible for the management of issues raised by the Consumer Council for Water which relate to elements of the customer's service which the Licensee is providing; - The responsibility for all elements of wastewater service provision remains with Thames Water.
-Certain non-operational aspects of this service provision, such as the billing arrangements for wastewater services, can be delegated to the Licensee only by agreement with Thames Water; - Where the Licensee is responsible for certain non-operational aspects of sewerage service provision (by agreement with Thames Water), provision for the Licensee to provide ongoing sewerage abatement information to Thames Water must be in place.
+- No material deterioration in quality or service to any customer must take place as a result of the provision of network access to a licensee; - Customers remaining with their current supplier will not bear any of the cost of new entry;

+- The Licensee will be responsible for the management of issues raised by the Consumer Council for Water which relate to elements of the customer's service which the Licensee is providing; - The responsibility for all elements of wastewater service provision remains with Thames Water.
+Certain non-operational aspects of this service provision, such as the billing arrangements for wastewater services, can be delegated to the Licensee only by agreement with Thames Water; - Where the Licensee is responsible for certain non-operational aspects of sewerage service provision (by agreement with Thames Water), provision for the Licensee to provide on-going sewerage abatement information to Thames Water must be in place.